1) General information

 Quantitative studies template (up to 6000 words; the reference list is limited to 50 entries, and up to 5 data elements - tables and or figures)

-Qualitative studies template (up to 10000 words; the reference list is limited to 50 entries, and up to 10 data elements figures or pictures).
+Qualitative studies template (up to 10000 words; the reference list is limited to 50 entries, and up to 10 data elements, figures, or pictures).

 b) Research Report: (peer-reviewed)